n349ca/Netreo/Curl/cURL (bash)/README.md

-# Netreo API uURL Commands for bash shell
+# Netreo API cURL Commands for bash shell
 Collection of CURL commands for use with the Netreo API In the supplied examples we use HTTPS